 Council to discuss with the ICANN Board on Day 3 what can be done to facilitate understanding and communication between the GNSO Council and the ICANN Board – may require more than 1 hour at every ICANN meeting.
-(COMPLETED)

 Parking lot of issues that are not within scope for this discussion but important to note for possible future discussions:

-How to deal with issues that are or are perceived (possibly historically) multistakeholder but do not naturally fall inside the picket fence / policy development process.
+How to deal with issues that are, or are perceived (possibly historically) as, multistakeholder but do not naturally fall inside the picket fence / policy development process?

 Role and responsibilities of Council leadership